Yoimer/nandians-garden/README.md

 ## Getting Started

-Get PostgreSQL 11.05 , Python 3.6.8 on the global path , pip 9.0.3 and the latest virtualenv library on any Windows Machine 64 bits
+Get PostgreSQL 11.05 , Python 3.6.8 on the global path , pip3 9.0.3 and the latest virtualenv library on any Windows Machine 64 bits

 PostgreSQL 11.05 (GUI)